bonomani/devmon/docs/TEMPLATES.md

 choose an appropriate maximum based on whether it's dealing with 32-bit or 64-bit data.

 The DELTA transform takes at least two poll cycles to return meaningful data.
-In the mean time you will get a 'wait' result stored in the targetOID alias.
+In the mean time you will get a `wait` result stored in the targetOID alias.

 This method doesn't allow for measuring decreases (negative changes) in the data.